A Path For Every Soul

 - Month 2: Acts of the Apostles, with the first Council of Jerusalem (Acts 15).

-- Ongoing: Cross reference each passage with the Catechism using its Scripture index.
+- Ongoing: Each passage cross-referenced with the Catechism by its Scripture index.

 For Steady Renewal